zhaonat/eigenwell/README.md

 these contain python scripts meant to be run from the command line (vs the Jupyter notebooks).
 Among these are parallel implementations for obtaining bandsolvers using python's multiprocessing module

 # Implementation Notes
 Note that python uses 'C'-contiguous ordering of its n>1 dimensional arrays.
 I will be using 'F' ordering of the arrays (which is what MatLab) uses.
+That means when you reshape a flat eigenvector, you should do np.reshape(flat_array, new_dim, ordering = 'F'), otherwise your result will look messed up.

 ## Current Problems
 1. Implementing PMLs and PECs in a universal way across all eigensolvers.